lewagon/dotfiles/05-Rails/11-WX-MP-API/01-WX-API/README.md

 - `restaurant`, as `references` to link to the restaurant the comment is for

-Don't forget to add in has_many to link the models together in code as well as in the database.
+Don't forget to add `has_many` to link the models together in code as well as in the database.
 Some validations would be nice too!

 ### 2 - Seed